Opened on the Inverness and Aberdeen Junction Railway.

 There was a goods yard at the west end of the station, north of the line.
 It was reached by reversal from the station.

-The platforms remain with the station building on the eastbound platform.
+The station platforms remain with the station building, in use as a house, on the former eastbound platform.

 Other railway and industry locations